currents-dev/cypress-cloud/.github/README.md

 - `CURRENTS_PROJECT_ID` - set the `projectId`
 - `CURRENTS_RECORD_KEY` - cloud service record key

+The configuration variables resolution is following the next order:

+- use environment variable if exist, otherwise
+- use CLI option value, otherwise
+- use the config file value, otherwise
+- use the default value, otherwise throw

 ## Batched Orchestration

 This package uses its own orchestration and reporting protocol that is independent of cypress native implementation.
 The new [orchestration protocol](https://currents.dev/readme/integration-with-cypress/cypress-cloud#batched-orchestration) allows multiple spec files to be batched together for better efficiency.
 You can adjust the batching configuration in `cypress.config.js` and use different values for e2e and component tests.